Alluxio/alluxio-extensions/underfs/gsg/README.md

 Integrate GSG and Alluxio requires `fs.gsg.credential.path` property which points to the JSON file path of your Google application credentials.

+The default mode is `0700`, users can modify the mode by changing the value of `fs.gsg.default.mode`.

 ```bash
 ./bin/alluxio fs mount --option fs.gsg.credential.path=<path>/<to>/<your-google-credentials.json> /mnt/gsg gsg://<bucket>
 ```